Football

 - A dropped 3rd strike counts as a strikeout for the batter but doesn't count as an out if he reaches base safely.

-- “No” will be settled as the winner if the specified player does not hit a home run or the result of the player’s plate appearance ends with that player not being on base (including scenarios such as the player recording a hit but being thrown out trying to stretch a single into extra bases).
+- “No” will be settled as the winner if the specified player does not hit a home run or the result of the player’s plate appearance ends with that player not being on base (including scenarios such as the batter recording a hit but being thrown out attempting to stretch a hit into extra bases or the runner being tagged out to end the inning).

 - Hit by pitch and pitch out are included in the settlement for “Ball”.